Huron Valley Chapter

 Immediate Past President: Anton Reznicek (734) 764-554

-We are always looking for people interested in helping the chapter.
+We are always looking for people interested in helping at both the chapter and State Board levels.
 If you would like to help with something, please contact one of us!
+Currently, the MBS seeking folks who are interested in working with Archives, Finances, Education & Outreach, Environmental Advocacy, and Webspace Design.

-Tilte: Environmental Toxidromes: Notes from the Emergency Department, Part II: Poisonings, Presenter: Robert Ayotte
+Environmental Toxidromes: Part II: Poisonings - Robert Ayotte

 What is a Toxidrome?
 Join Naturalist and retired Emergency Department Physician Assistant, Robert Ayotte, for a primer on outdoor-related toxic exposures common to the Great Lakes Region.
 This is a 3-part series that focuses on; Part I Allergies and Rashes, Part II: Poisonings, and Part III Bites and Envenomations.
 This evening, we will discuss Part II.
 Throughout the series we'll review real emergency cases and track their management and outcomes.